-JGU Expands India-Japan Academic Ties With Five New Study Programmes - www.lokmattimes.com
+JGU expands India-Japan academic ties with five new study programmes - www.lokmattimes.com

 Theme: To be announced

-These offerings highlight: The intellectual diversity of Japan's academic ecosystem, unique opportunities to explore governance, technology, society, heritage, and sustainability, Japan's renowned blend of tradition and innovation.
-The programmes also expand Student mobility, Faculty collaboration and Cross-border research.
+These offerings highlight the intellectual diversity of Japan’s academic ecosystem, unique opportunities to explore governance, technology, society, heritage, and sustainability, and Japan’s renowned blend of tradition and innovation.
+The programmes also expand student mobility, faculty collaboration and Cross-border research.

 Strengthening JGU’s Internationalisation Footprint